johnpaulett/txHL7/docs/custom-receiver.rst

   message into something more useful.
 It will return an instance of :py:class:`twistedhl7.receiver.MessageContainer`.
 The ``MessageContainer`` is important, because it implements how build an HL7 ACK message.
 * ``handleMessage`` receives the parsed :py:class:`twistedhl7.receiver.MessageContainer` and is where you should put your business logic.
-It must return a :py:cls:`twisted.internet.defer.Deferred` instance.
+It must return a :py:class:`twisted.internet.defer.Deferred` instance.
 * Internally twisted-hl7 treats data as unicode, and ``getCodec`` provides the codec to use to decode the bytestring into unicode.

-If you wish to use `python-hl7 <http://python-hl7.readthedocs.org>`_ to parse the message, :py:class:`twistedhl7.receiver.AbstractHl7Receiver` makes your job even easier.
+If you wish to use `python-hl7 <http://python-hl7.readthedocs.org>`_ to parse the message, :py:class:`twistedhl7.receiver.AbstractHL7Receiver` makes your job even easier.
 You just need to implement ``handleMessage`` and optionally ``getCodec``.